chef-boneyard/chef-fundamentals/guides/student-exercises/more-cookbooks.md

 ## Objectives

 * Apply apt, chef-client, and fail2ban recipes via a base role
-* Add apache2 recipe to webserver role
+* Include the apache2 recipe in the webserver recipe
 * Download and examine the haproxy cookbook

 ## Acceptance Criteria